YetOpen/phpproxy/README.md

 Installation
 ------------

-Download the archive and unzip it to the main directory in your server and you are ready to go.
+1. Download the archive and unzip it to a directory in your server (or clone from GitHub).
+2. Copy config-template.php to config.php and adapt parameters to your needs.
+3. You are now ready to go!

 PHP-Proxy Demo